zhongerting/WarpX2511-xjtu/Docs/source/install/hpc/adastra.rst

 Compilation
 -----------

-Use the following :ref:`cmake commands <building-cmake>` to compile the application executable:
+Use the following :ref:`cmake commands <install-build-cmake>` to compile the application executable:

 .. code-block:: bash